-For quite some time now, if you’ve wanted to get serious about your photography your best option is to have invested in a DSLR camera.
-These cameras are designed for users at all technical levels, and they have traditionally offered three main advantages over smartphones and compacts: a large sensor, plenty of manual control, and the option to change lenses to suit the scene and subject.
+For quite some time, the best option for getting serious about photography has been to invest in a DSLR camera.
+These cameras are intended for users of all technical levels, and they have traditionally offered three major advantages over smartphones and compacts: a large sensor, a large amount of manual control, and the ability to switch lenses to suit the scene and subject.

 Today, mirrorless cameras are incredibly popular as they manage to offer the benefits described above but, usually, in an even more compact and lighter package.
-The reason for this is that they lack the mirror common to DSLRs (hence the name), and most replace the optical viewfinder with high-resolution, electronic alternatives too.
-They may use smaller and lighter lenses too, which further helps to reduce size and weight.
+This is because they lack the mirror found in DSLRs (hence the name), and most replace the optical viewfinder with high-resolution, electronic alternatives.

 If you want to know more about how they compare, read this: Mirrorless vs DSLR: 10 key differences.
 Or, if you want to know more about different camera types in general, check out our step-by-step guide: What camera should I buy?